-Now that you’ve made the decision to come to the University of Montana, and to attend the School of Business Administration (SoBA), there are a series of steps you should follow as a Transfer Student.
-Admissions has an excellent website that outlines the transfer student process, but below is a series of procedures specific to SoBA.
-All you have to do is send us an email at email@example.com, requesting a list of courses you should be taking for you first semester, and we will get the ball rolling!
+Now that you’ve made the decision to come to the University of Montana, and to attend the College of Business (COB), there are a series of steps you should follow as a Transfer Student.
+Admissions has an excellent website that outlines the transfer student process, but below is a series of procedures specific to COB.
+All you have to do is send us an email at firstname.lastname@example.org, requesting a list of courses you should be taking for you first semester, and we will get the ball rolling!

-- After you have applied to the University of Montana (UM), your transfer credits will be evaluated by the Admissions department and posted on your UM transcripts.
-While this process is happening, you can also have the SoBA Advising office take a look at your transfer work by following these steps:
+- After you have applied to the University of Montana (UM), your transfer credits will be evaluated by the UM Admissions department and posted on your UM transcripts.
+While this process is happening, you can also have the Business Student Success Center take a look at your transfer work by following these steps:

 - After you have seen your proposed schedule, if you have any questions, or feel that you have already taken a course we have listed in your proposed schedule, just email us back and we will answer your questions.
 Also, anytime you are in Missoula feel free to stop by our office.
-We are located in GBB L35, and are open Monday through Friday, all year long, from 8:30 AM to 3:30 PM.
+We are located in GBB L35, and are open Monday through Thursday, all year long (except holidays), from 8:30 AM to 3:30 PM.

 - Transfer Credit Disclaimers;

-- Even direct equivalent courses may not be allowed to fulfill Business Major requirements if they are not approved by the School of Business.
-Transfer courses are evaluated by the faculty of SoBA for content and rigor.
-A common reason for a direct equivalent course being denied may be an accreditation issue with your transfer universitY.
+- Even direct equivalent courses may not be allowed to fulfill Business Major requirements if they are not approved by the College of Business.
+Transfer courses are evaluated by the faculty of COB for content and rigor.
+A common reason for a direct equivalent course being denied may be an accreditation issue with your transfer university.

 - For a transfer course to be considered as an equivalent of a UM Business course, it must have been taken for a traditional letter grade (no "CR" grades will be accepted), and you must have passed it with a “C-“ or better.